jesseyuen/portfolio-2021/README.md

 # An even simpler starter kit for Eleventy

-Hylia is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
+Hylia Nude is a lightweight [Eleventy](https://11ty.io) starter kit with [Netlify CMS](https://www.netlifycms.org/) pre-configured, so that you can one-click install a progressive, accessible blog in minutes.
 It also gives you a well organised starting point to extend it for yourself.

-Note: Andy Bell has done some amazing work setting this up.
+Andy Bell has done some amazing work setting this project up.
 I took his great work and threw away all the presentational stuff becuase I wanted to start my project with plain markup.
+Thanks Andy!

 Get started now by **[deploying Hylia Nude to Netlify.][deploy-to-netlify]**